briannezhad/SupaNext/README.md

 For development, set `ENABLE_EMAIL_AUTOCONFIRM=true` in your `.env` file to bypass email confirmation.

 For production, configure SMTP settings in `docker-compose.yml` (see [Documentation/EMAIL_SETUP.md](./Documentation/EMAIL_SETUP.md)).

+### OAuth Configuration

+The boilerplate supports OAuth authentication with Google, X (Twitter), and LinkedIn.
+To enable OAuth:

+1. Configure OAuth providers in your OAuth provider dashboards
+2. Add OAuth credentials to your `.env` file
+3. Enable providers by setting `GOTRUE_EXTERNAL_*_ENABLED=true`

+See [Documentation/OAUTH_SETUP.md](./Documentation/OAUTH_SETUP.md) for detailed setup instructions.

 ## 🌐 Accessing Services